Starting a Club

-Alumnae interested in starting a club or revitalizing an inactive club should contact the director of international and domestic clubs to discuss the feasibility of having a club in a particular region.
+Alumnae interested in starting a club or revitalizing an inactive club should contact the director of clubs and groups to discuss the feasibility of having a club in a particular region.
 The Alumnae Association can assist by providing information on former clubs in the area and help create a survey to determine the needs and interests of alumnae there.

 Once feasibility has been established, plan a simple, inexpensive event with the following goals:

 - Creating a vision of the type of club you want to be and what you want to accomplish

 - Appointing volunteers or a slate of officers who will plan events and communicate with other alumnae

 - Decide about bylaws and dues